-The 2017 version of the Pulsar NS200 gets a two-tone paint job with new graphics.
+The Pulsar NS200 gets a two-tone paint job with new graphics.
 The semi-digital instrument cluster is legible and easy to use.
 It also gets a shift light beacon along with other basic readouts like a side stand indicator and high-temperature warning lamp.
 While the NS showcases admirable build quality, there is still room for improvement.
 The bike gets three new paint options that make the bike look fresh.
 You also get funky wheel rim graphics that are colour-coded with the bike.
 The NS now gets a belly-pan fairing as well.

 TVS Apache RTR 200: The TVS RTR 200 is a very capable motorcycle.
 When compared to the NS200, the Apache RTR 200 is not only commuter-friendly but also more economical to run in the city.
 It is a good option for someone looking for a fun-packed motorcycle with good low-end torque and a dash of performance.

 KTM 200 Duke: The KTM 200 Duke is the most exciting motorcycle of the lot when it comes to performance.
 It is a zippy motorcycle that can not only putter around town but can also be thrashed on twisty roads.
 It may, however, turn out to be an overly aggressive motorcycle for some, not just in terms of performance, but with the riding posture as well.